 - Turning a dream into reality is hard work.

 Awhile back I read My Reading Life by Pat Conroy.
-Mr. Conroy is a New York Times best-selling author.
-Two of his books, The Great Santini and The Prince of Tides, have become Oscar-nominated films.
+Mr. Conroy, who died in 2016, was a New York Times best-selling author.
+Two of his books, The Great Santini and The Prince of Tides, became Oscar-nominated films.
 Conroy’s prose seems effortless.
 It is exquisite and picturesque.
 Certainly he’s “a natural.”
 Actually . . . no!
 Here is how he describes it: